Outbound RTMP Streaming

 The following are used for communication between the Sphere (and its (4) individual encoders) and the iPad running the Sphere App:

-- Control : the Sphere app communicates with and configures the Sphere on HTTP / port 80 (TCP).
-Thumbnail image / snapshots are also obtained by the app from the Sphere over this same method when the streams are not being stitched.
+- Device Communication : communication and configuration commands are sent from the Sphere app to the Sphere's IP addresses on port 80/TCP (HTTP) and port 2020/TCP.
+Thumbnail image / snapshots are also obtained by the Sphere app using port 80/TCP when the streams are not being stitched.

-- Streaming video : ports for streaming video are dynamically assigned between 49513 and 65535; these streams will be sent from the encoders in Sphere to the iPad running the Sphere app for stitching
+- Video Stream : ports for streaming video are dynamically assigned between 49513 and 65535; these streams will be sent from the encoders in Sphere to the iPad running the Sphere app for stitching.

 If there are blocks on sending to broadcast or multicast addresses this could still prevent inter-device communication on your network, and you would not be able to use the Sphere with the iPad running the Sphere app.